 These urban form areas currently host predominantly light industrial uses.
-However, given their proximity to the SRL station at Cheltenham, they offer the potential for higher-order employment uses delivering a higher jobs density.
+However, given their proximity to the SRL station, they offer the potential for employment uses that deliver a higher jobs density.

 Enhance landscape character and amenity within the street

 It is important to upgrade the appearance and amenity of the streetscape to attract higher-order businesses.
 Development can contribute to this through landscaped front setbacks.